 Logistics & Distribution.
 The area is responsible for the movement of goods, storage conditions, etc.

 Marketing & Sales.
-The system that develops consumer interest and works to speed up product turnover.
+The system develops consumer interest and works to speed up product turnover.

 Thus, management is another link that keeps systems working jointly.